In Vitro Fertilization with Blastocyst Culture and Transfer on Day 5 - we can reduce the number of embryos transferred and increase IVF success rates

 What is the appropriate number of embryos to transfer?

-In 2009, the American Society for Reproductive Medicine (ASRM) published revised guidelines regarding the appropriate maximum number of embryos to transfer.
-The ASRM guidelines suggest a maximum number of embryos to transfer based on the day of transfer (cleavage stage vs. blast), "prognosis category" (favorable vs. all others) and female age.
+In 2017, the American Society for Reproductive Medicine (ASRM) and SART published revised guidelines regarding the appropriate maximum number of embryos to transfer.
+The ASRM guidelines suggest a maximum number of embryos to transfer based on the day of transfer (cleavage stage vs. blast), "prognosis category" (favorable vs. all others), whether preimplantation genetic screening was done to screen out chromosomally abnormal embryos, and female age.

-Current ASRM guidelines on maximum number of embryos to transfer
+Current ASRM - SART guidelines on maximum number of embryos to transfer (updated 2017)

 The ASRM identifies the following characteristics as being associated with a "more favorable prognosis":